Automotive fuel cells – the future of vehicle sustainability?

 IE-DRIVE 100 is our market ready automotive fuel cell for light commercial vehicles (LCV).
 It’s modular in design and can be simply integrated into LCVs for a zero-emission alternative to combustion power.
 It will be used for both LCVs and passenger vehicles to reduce the reliance on fossil fuels and improve range, which is a drawback of battery powered vehicles.

-Do automotive fuel cells have a place in the future of vehicle sustainability?
+Do fuel cell cars have a place in the future of vehicle sustainability?

 Automotive fuel cells are being deployed around the globe and could help solve a number of problems once they are widely adopted by end-users on a larger scale.
 From meeting sustainability targets, to offering more range with less resource use than electric battery powered vehicles, automotive fuel cells will help change the future landscape of vehicle sustainability.